 Pellett S, Schwartz MP, Tepp WH, Josephson R, Scherf JM, Pier CL, Thomson JA, Murphy WL, Johnson EA.
 Human Induced Pluripotent Stem Cell Derived Neuronal CellsCultured on Chemically-Defined Hydrogels for Sensitive In Vitro Detection of Botulinum Neurotoxin.
 Sci Rep. 2015 Sep 28;5:14566.
 PMID: 26411797.
 PMC4585966.

-Functional Heterogeneity of Endothelial Cells Derived from Human Pluripotent Stem Cells.
+Generation of Neural Stem Cells from Induced Pluripotent Stem Cells.

 November 6, 2018